daraghbyrne/marsstudio/syllabi/rme.md

 ## Lab Fee

-A lab fee of $100 will be charged to each student.
-This will provide each student with a Internet of Things development toolkit.
-This will be retained by the student on completion of the course as a resource for future projects.
+A lab fee of $64.25 will be charged to each student.
+This is used to support facilities access and maintaince.

 ## Data Loss